BlockchainLabsNZ/mothership-sen/audit/static-analysis.md

 Usually it's called by receiver.
 First of all it checks if the caller is authorised by the token holder (sender) to transfer money from his/her account to receiver account.
 If so, it forward calls to `doTransfer()` , else it returns fail.

-It the caller is the contract controller, the function simply forwards the call to `doTransfer()` without other checks.
+If the caller is the contract controller, the function simply forwards the call to `doTransfer()` without other checks.

 - **Test cases**
-	- should fail if the the sender doesn't allowed to transfer requested amount
+	- should fail if the the sender didn't allow to transfer requested amount
 	- should call `doTransfer()` if the transfer allowed
 	- should call `doTransfer()` if the caller is the contract controller